sabry2000/Sentiment-Reactive-LED/README.md

 # Sentiment-Reactive-LED
 This project is our submission for the BCHacks 3.0 Hackathon.
-All info can be found in this README.md and Devpost[https://devpost.com/software/sentiment-reactive-leds?ref_content=user-portfolio&ref_feature=in_progress].
+All info can be found in this README.md and [Devpost](https://devpost.com/software/sentiment-reactive-leds?ref_content=user-portfolio&ref_feature=in_progress).

 ## Hardware Needed
-The hardware for this project is pretty simple, however, if you are looking for the best performance then follow the tutorial found [here] (https://dordnung.de/raspberrypi-ledstrip/ws2812).
+The hardware for this project is pretty simple, however, if you are looking for the best performance then follow the tutorial found [here](https://dordnung.de/raspberrypi-ledstrip/ws2812).

 1 x Raspberry Pi.